physio_client.jpg

 Melissa Cary (Practice Principal, Titled Sports Physiotherapist)

-Another part of physiotherapy that is important in our community is to assist the older population of Esperance with their physical health and maintaining physical independence.
-There are so many practical ways to improve strength balance and flexibility which become increasingly more important with age.
+Another important part of physiotherapy in our community is assisting the older population of Esperance with their physical health and maintaining physical independence.
+There are many practical ways to improve strength, balance, and flexibility, which become increasingly more important with age.
 Many physical ailments can still be helped with physiotherapy treatment even as we age.

 I am a titled Sports Physiotherapist.